yursile/html-yu-plugin/README.md

 This is a plugin for webpack based on HTML-webpack-plugin,which will enable you to inject js both head and body individually

-And what is more,acrodding to our project, I provide blockFile and headBlockFile option,which can directly inject some html code blocks after the start body tag and before the closing body tag
+And what is more,to meet the need of our project, I provide blockFile and headBlockFile option,which can directly inject some html code blocks after the start body tag and before the closing body tag

 Installation
 ------------